lab

 at a company, as well as a C++ style ADT for a company itself, which has

 several employees.
-Finally, we’ll use the ADTs in a main
+Finally, we’ll use the ADTs in a main function to

 represent employees at a newly-founded software development company,